Graduate Studies in Business

 Application Procedures and Admission Criteria

-Due to the graduate programs’ unique six-module design, students may apply for admission throughout the year.
+Due to the graduate programs’ unique six-week module design, students may apply for admission throughout the year.

 Admission decisions are based on an applicant’s undergraduate academic record, recommendations, prior experience, graduate examination (GMAT or GRE) score, or alternate exam option, and approved English-language exam (TOEFL) score for students whose native language is not English.
-Applicants will be invited to interview with the director.
+Applicants will be invited to interview with the assistant dean.

 The following guidelines apply:

-• Transfer courses from other graduate programs will be assessed; typically, only nine semester credits, or 14 quarter credits, will be considered for transfer as a student enters the MBA, MBA in Executive Leadership, MBA in Comprehensive Leadership or MBL program.
+• Transfer courses from other graduate programs will be assessed; typically, only nine semester credits, or 14 quarter credits, will be considered for transfer as a student enters the MBA, MBL or either of those degrees combined with a concentration.

 • Whitworth requires the TOEFL or IELTS exam for all international applicants unless the applicant has acquired her/his bachelor’s degree from the U.S. or from a country where the official language is English.
 A score of 88 on the Test of English as a Foreign Language (TOEFL) OR an overall score of 7.0 on the International English Language Testing System (IELTS) is considered the minimum for admission to Whitworth University.
 Test scores must be sent directly to Whitworth.